Page last updated: 20 February 2026

 How many passengers does Paris Charles de Gaulle Airport serve each year?

-- Before the pandemic, 76.15 million passengers traveled through CDG in 2019, which dropped to 22.26 million in 2020 and 26.20 million in 2021
+- Before the pandemic, CDG peaked at 76.15 million passengers in 2019, then dropped to 22.26 million in 2020 and 26.20 million in 2021.

 How large is Paris Charles de Gaulle Airport?